Tube Factory artspace, 1125 S. Cruft St. Indianapolis, IN 46203

 What about parking?

-If you have more than 50 people attending your event you must provide a parking attendant or pay one of our staff for to direct the attendees to the additional lot.
+If you have more than 75 people attending your event or reception you must provide a parking attendant or pay one of our staff for to direct the attendees to the additional lot.
 Please let attendees know they can park along Shelby St. but they can not park on Cruft.
 The street parking on Cruft is for residents only.

 This previously vacant 12,000-square-foot former manufacturing building is now a thoughtfully renovated home base for our work as well as partnership-based community meetings and cultural events.
 It was built in 1908 for use by as a dairy bottling plant before housing an armory, sheet metal pattern works, peanut roaster, and factory where people made metal tubes.
 Check out photos of Tube Factory here and view gifs of the transformation of our space here.